 Want to run a roll-up schedule report?
 Project managers need to update their schedule tasks.
 Want to see what action items are completed?
 Personnel must check them as complete.
 It should go without saying, but if you do not update projects regularly and consistently, you will get outdated or no data at all.
 Successful implementations of any enterprise software require a commitment from management to insist that processes be managed in Projectmates and hold members accountable if they are not inputting information as required.

 In conclusion, RaceTrac has benefited from using the different reporting features of Projectmates, including a custom report created especially for RaceTrac.
 Projectmates offers pre-built, "create your own" ad hoc reports, and dashboards that depict large amounts of data graphically.
 These different reporting options allow for accurate reporting for cost tracking, project information, schedules, task management, and other critical information across multiple projects.
 In order to get the best reports, maintain a disciplined approach of consistency and set expectations for updating project information to generate clear, accurate, and consistent program reports.

-If you missed last week's webinar on Projectmates new version release, don't worry, here is a recap of all the exciting new features that the Projectmates team has worked hard to incorporate!
-Recent..
+If you missed the recent webinar on Projectmates new version release, don't worry!
+Here is a recap of all the new features.
+Recent enhancements to Projectmates version 18.5 include: Asset Planning:..